Law report

+A law report or reporter is a compilation of judicial opinions from a selection of case law decided by courts.
+These reports serve as published records of judicial decisions that are cited by lawyers and judges for their use as precedent in subsequent cases.

-Historically, the term reporter was used to refer to the individual persons who actually compile, edit, and publish such opinions.
+Historically, the term "reporter" was used to refer to the individuals responsible for compiling, editing, and publishing these opinions.
 For example, the Reporter of Decisions of the Supreme Court of the United States is the person authorized to publish the Court's cases in the bound volumes of the United States Reports.
-Today, in American English, reporter also denotes the books themselves.
-In Commonwealth English, these are described by the plural term law reports, the title that usually appears on the covers of the periodical parts and the individual volumes.
+Today, in American English, "reporter" also refers to the books themselves.
+In Commonwealth English, these are described by the plural term "law reports", the title that usually appears on the covers of the periodical parts and the individual volumes.